kiritv/QuoteIt/README.md

 - **Personal Voice** — Dedicated picker for Personal Voice when available and authorized
 - **System Voice** — Choose a specific built-in system voice
 - **Speech Rate** — Adjust read-aloud speed
+- **Audiogram Locale** — Override language/locale used for exported video narration
+- **Audiogram Background Music** — Enable ambient music in exported video posts
+- **Music Track / Music Level** — Select a grouped ambient track, preview the selected track, and adjust music from 0.02 to 0.75.
+Quick picks are Subtle, Balanced, and Prominent; Balanced defaults to 0.35.
+Music ducks under narration automatically.
 - **Preview Voice** — Test current voice settings
 - **Dictation** — In Create/Edit, use Dictate to transcribe speech into item text